JavaZakariae/Linux-commands/README.md

         - [How to call functions present in another script](#how-to-call-functions-present-in-another-script)

 # Linux Commands
+## Help
+- `man, help, apropos, whereis, whatis, which`: commands to give help about a given command.
+- `man -k text`: search if there is commands that contains the given text in there description.
+- `mandb`: to update the man pages with the atest updates.
+- `updatedb`: to update the database, so the locate search includes the latest added files.

 ## Useful Linux commands
 - How many users are logged in: `who`
 - Who is the current user: `whoami`